ThingPulse/esp8266-oled-ssd1306/README.md

 ## Credits

-This library has initially been written by Daniel Eichhorn (@squix78).
-Many thanks go to Fabrice Weinberg (@FWeinb) for optimizing and refactoring many aspects of the library.
+This library has initially been written by Daniel Eichhorn ([@squix78](https://github.com/squix78)).
+Many thanks go to Fabrice Weinberg ([@FWeinb](https://github.com/FWeinb)) for optimizing and refactoring many aspects of the library.
 Also many thanks to the many committers who helped to add new features and who fixed many bugs.
+Mbed-OS support and other improvements were contributed by Helmut Tschemernjak ([@helmut64](https://github.com/helmut64)).

 The init sequence for the SSD1306 was inspired by Adafruit's library for the same display.

 ## mbed-os